fhollenbach/Polisci209_2018/pages/syllabus.md

 	-  Attendance will be marked at the beginning of each class.
 You are allowed to have two free absences.
-After two absences, I will deduct one point from the 10 possible attendance points for each absence.
-Excused absences do not deduct from your free absences.
+After two absences, I will deduct one point from the 10 possible attendance points for each unexcused absence.
+Excused absences are not deducted from your grade.
 I will decide what counts as excused on a case-by-case basis, but in general absences will only be excused for good reasons.
-You must contact me __before__ class.
+You must contact me __before__ missing class.
-		   If you have more than 15 unexcused absences, you will receive an F in the course.
-Similarly, while unexpected events can cause tardiness, if you repeatedly arrive late to class, I reserve the right to mark late arrivals as absences.
+		   __If you have more than 15 unexcused absences, you will receive an F in the course.__ Similarly, while unexpected events can cause tardiness, if you repeatedly arrive late to class, I reserve the right to mark late arrivals as absences.
 Should you arrive to class late, be sure to let